jithendray/cv/index.md

 At night, I take some time off to work on things I'm passionate about.
 I write about data and software engineering on [my blog](https://jithendray.github.io/blog/).
 Sometimes, I create personal POC projects.
 You can take a look of my projects on [my portfolio](http://jithendray.github.io/portfolio).

 In my free time, I listen to lots of metal music.
 I also have a second blog "[Cursed Collection](https://cursedcollection.github.io/)", where I write about metal albums and bands.
 I use [Lastfm](https://www.last.fm/user/Jithendray) to track my Spotify & Bandcamp listening history.
+I also [stats.fm](https://stats.fm/doomedripper) to track my spotify history.

 I am currently building a habit of reading.
 I track my reading on [goodreads](https://www.goodreads.com/user/show/94896307-jithendra-yenugula).